contiguity/docs/docs/api-reference/README.md

 https://api.contiguity.co/
 ```

-However, for some data or request, you may encounter base URLs such as:
+However, for some data or requests, you may encounter base URLs such as:
 ```
 https://orwell.contiguity.co/
 ```